No One (2 Unlimited song): Chart performance

 "No One" peaked at number two in the Netherlands and number three in both Belgium and Lithuania.
 It was a top-10 hit in Denmark, Finland and Spain (10).
 In the United Kingdom, "No One" was 2 Unlimited's least successful release, peaking at number 17 during its first week on the UK Singles Chart, on 25 September 1994.
 On the UK Dance Singles Chart, it peaked at number 28 in the same period.

 Additionally, the single was a top-20 hit in Austria, France, Germany, Iceland, Ireland, Sweden and Switzerland.
 On the Eurochart Hot 100, it reached number 10 in late October 1994, during its fifth week on the chart, and was Europe's 64th-best-selling single.
 On the European Dance Radio Chart, "No One" peaked at number two.
-Outside Europe, it was a top-70 hit in Australia, peaking at number 70 on the ARIA Singles Chart.
+Outside Europe, it became a top-20 hit in West Asia, peaking at number 18 in Israel on 11 October 1994.
+In Oceania, it became a top-70 hit in Australia, peaking at number 70 on the ARIA Singles Chart.

 Music video

-The accompanying music video for "No One" was directed by British production company La La Land.
+The music video for "No One" was directed by Iain Titterington and Badger Smith of British production company La La Land.
 It was shot by the Great Barrier Reef in Australia and features Anita and Ray performing on the beach or in a tropical forest.
-"No One" was later made available on 2 Unlimited's official YouTube channel in 2013, and had generated more than 6.3 million views as of early 2025.
+"No One" was B-listed on German music television channel VIVA in October 1994.
+The following month, it received active rotation on MTV Europe.
+In January 1995, it was A-listed on France's MCM.
+The video was later made available on 2 Unlimited's official YouTube channel in 2013, and had generated more than 7.1 million views as of late 2025 on the platform.